large, lush trees line the streets and cable car tracks in Brazil

 How to use ‘mais’ and ‘menos’ in Brazilian Portuguese superlatives?

-We use o mais(the most) and o menos(the least), to form relative superlative adjectives, which describe a noun with the greatest or smallest amount of a quality within a particular group.
+We use o mais(the most) and o menos(the least), to form relative superlative adjectives, which describe a with the greatest or smallest amount of a quality within a particular group.
 These two phrases follow the same general structure:

 definite article